 You should rely only on the information contained or incorporated by reference in this prospectus supplement, the accompanying prospectus, or any free writing prospectus we may authorize to be delivered to you.
-We have not and the underwriters have not authorized anyone else to provide you with any information.
+Neither we nor the underwriters have authorized anyone else to provide you with any information.
 You should not assume that the information incorporated by reference or provided in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the date on the front of each document.

-The information contained on DCP's website is not part of this prospectus supplement.
+The information contained on our website is not part of this prospectus supplement.